The 8 Best Horse Saddles

 video play icon

-This wiki has been updated 30 times since it was first published in December of 2016.
+This wiki has been updated 34 times since it was first published in December of 2016.
 If horse riding is one of your interests, make sure you invest in a comfortable seat that can withstand the rigors.
 The saddles we've included on our list come in a variety of designs suitable for everything from trotting down trails to competitive jumping, and they'll mitigate physical strain and abrasions for both you and your steed.
 They're available in a range of sizes.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. AceRugs Black Hand